IanGlass/mems-instrumentation/README.md

 <img src="https://github.com/IanGlass/MEMS-Instrumentation/blob/master/Amplifier_Schematic.jpg" width="700">

 The sensor is mounted in a 'stub tester' and need to be balanced with surface mount resistors.
 The circuit has 16 PGA204 amplifier channels and can handle 16 sensors concurrently.
 On-board V regulators supply +- 1.25 V and are switched with 'Cont1' and 'Cont2'.
 Boards are 6-layered with internal GND, VCC+, VCC- and VExcite power and ground planes.
+The voltage regulators can be replaced to provide a higher drive voltages.

 <img src="https://github.com/IanGlass/MEMS-Instrumentation/blob/master/Stub_Tester_Schematic.jpg" width="700">